 How to Create An Article

-To create an article on Craftcore, hover over the Write menu and choose Create New Article.
+To create an article on Craftcore, head to the Our Bloggers page and choose Create New Article.
 This will take you to the Craftcore Writing Centre where you can type up your article and add media (images).
 The editor is very easy to use.
 If you need more detailed help, please check out the FAQ.

 After submitting an article, a Craftcore editor will look over your submission to ensure that it follows the rules and matches our style guide.
 Your article should also follow the guidelines outlined on this page.